Kglines/PoundCloud_Project/README.md

 Have fun playing around with this project!

-## To get started
+## To get started on your local environment
 Clone the repo and run `npm install` to install dependencies.

+CD into the backend and run `npm install`
+Create a .env file with the following variables:
+* PORT
+* DB_FILE
+* JWT_SECRET
+* JWT_EXPIRES_IN

+Run `npm start` to get the backend started

+CD into the frontend and run `npm install`
+Run `npm start` to get the frontend started

 You can also navigate to https://aa-soundcloud-project.herokuapp.com/ to view the live site.

-## Future Upgrades
-* Create, Read, Update, and Delete Playlists
-* Add a 'genre' category
-* Create a search bar for songs, albums, and artists
-* Pagination to deal with large scale data storage
-* Functioning playback controls

 ## Tech used in this project
 * HTML